Differences in Wills and Trusts in Colorado

 Many people ask us “how are a will and a trust different from each other?” it’s a very good question that many people don’t know the answer to.
 First off, both are estate planning documents that can help you plan for the future and safeguard your assets.
 Further, both can help you protect your finances and your family.

 However, there are major differences in wills and trusts that may make one a better decision for you.
 To find out what the best plan for you or your family is, reach out to us for a free consultation.
 You can call either office: Northglenn at 720-547-2319 or Colorado Springs at 719-249-2785.

 What is the Main Difference Between a Will and a Trust?

 The major difference in a will and a trust is that wills go into action once you die.
-Trusts, on the other hand, can start working for you immediately while you are still alive.
+Trusts, on the other hand, can start working for you immediately while you are still alive and can avoid probate court.
 Pretty nifty, huh?

 So why ever use a will?
 The short and sweet answer is that they are cheaper and not everyone needs the flexibility of a trust.

 Trusts are used to avoid paying estate taxes in some situations.
 But more often, trusts are used to control how money will be distributed out to minor children or children with drug and/or alcohol abuse problems.

 If you do not have minor children, a will may be all you need.
 Don’t let someone else sell you on more than can actually benefit you.
 Speak to an attorney at Althaus Law for straightforward and honest advice regarding your estate planning needs.

 Looking for More Answers?
 Contact our Colorado Firm.